Controlling Goos-H\"anchen shifts in phosphorene via barrier and well: Introduction

-We study the effect of double barriers on the GH shift in phosphorene along the lines of our earlier work \cite{ref92}.
-In fact, depending on the phase shifts, we have determined the GH shifts, which are very sensitive to the physical parameters of the system under consideration.
-To give a comprehensive analysis of our findings, we provide a numerical analysis of the GH shift associated with the transmission probability under various conditions.
-More specifically, we demonstrated that the GH shifts could have both a negative and a positive sign, depending on the choice of parameters.
-Our findings also indicate that the system's characteristics can be used to control the GH shift, both in magnitude and sign.
+Motivated by the previous works \cite{Majari2023} and \cite{ref92}, we study the effect of double potentials (barrier, well) on the GH shifts in phosphorene, building upon our earlier research \cite{ref92}.
+Depending on the phase shifts, we have determined the GH shifts, which are highly sensitive to the physical parameters of the system under consideration.
+To provide a comprehensive analysis of our findings, we present a numerical investigation of the GH shifts associated with the transmission probability under various conditions.
+More specifically, we demonstrate that the GH shifts can exhibit both negative and positive signs, depending on the choice of parameters.
+Our results also indicate that the system's characteristics can be leveraged to control the GH shifts in terms of both magnitude and sign.
+This work expands upon the understanding of how double potentials impact the GH shift behaviors in the Dirac material phosphorene.
+The ability to tune the GH shifts through the selection of system parameters suggests potential applications in optical and electronic devices based on this two-dimensional material.